emfcamp/software_stories/volunteer_system_user_stories.md

 > I think tracking training in volunteer system was only done for bar previously and it was auto ticked when they completed questions so this UI was never actually used.
 Is it going to be needed this time or are we likely to only need training for bar and it'll auto mark people as trained?

+>> JW: +1 - I doubt this would be used in practice.

 As a manager I would like to:
 -----------------------------